wuwenbin2/fuel-plugin-onos/README.md

 * Only supports the environment with network type: neutron with vlan.
-* HA strategy is not supported and ONOS controller is only installed in the primary OpenStack controller.
 * L2 traffic is the only function with ONOS.

 ##Installation Guide##